 A student who is enrolled at another educational institution and is liable for payment of the institutional tuition fees there can be exempted from the payment of tuition fees at the Erasmus University Rotterdam if they wish to follow one or more courses there.
-They must then submit a written declaration from the Examination Board for the study programme showing that the course or the set of courses form part of the examination that the student will sit, with proof of payment of the tuition fees of the other educational institution.
+They must then submit a written declaration from the Examination Board for the study programme showing that the course or the set of courses form part of the examination that the student will sit, with proof of payment of the tuition fees of the other educational institution before the end of the academic year for which it is intended.